US STOCKS-Wall Street touches new highs after comments by Fed's Powell

 Volume on U.S. exchanges was 6.38 billion shares, compared to the 6.72 billion average for the full session over the last 20 trading days.

-Reporting by Caroline Valetkevitch; additional reporting by Medha Singh, Manas Mishra and Shreyashi Sanyal in Bengaluru; editing by Sriraj Kalluvila and G Crosse
+Reporting by Caroline Valetkevitch; additional reporting by April Joyner in New York and Medha Singh, Manas Mishra and Shreyashi Sanyal in Bengaluru; editing by Bill Berkrot